wise4rmgod/MovieStage/README.md

 List of movies with three choices
 Most Popular
 Highest Rated
-Favorites (requires no internet, uses SQLite to store movie data) Detail view of the selected movie
+Favorites (requires no internet, uses Room Database to store movie data) Detail view of the selected movie
 There are videos and reviews of the movie
-To add a movie to favorites, there is a Floating Action Button To share the video of movie, there is Share Button on top left corner Get it on Google Play
+To add a movie to favorites, there is a Button
+To share the video of movie, there is Share Button on top left corner Get it on Google Play